 wchar_t type, in the target machine’s byte

 order.1 Octal and hexadecimal escape sequences do not undergo

 conversion; '\x12' has the value 0x12 regardless of the currently

 selected execution character set.
 All other escapes are replaced by

 the character in the source character set that they represent, then

 converted to the execution character set, just like unescaped

-In identifiers, characters outside the ASCII range can only be specified with the ‘\u’ and ‘\U’ escapes, not used directly.
-If strict ISO C90 conformance is specified with an option such as -std=c90, or -fno-extended-identifiers is used, then those escapes are not permitted in identifiers.
+In identifiers, characters outside the ASCII range can be specified with the ‘\u’ and ‘\U’ escapes or used directly in the input encoding.
+If strict ISO C90 conformance is specified with an option such as -std=c90, or -fno-extended-identifiers is used, then those constructs are not permitted in identifiers.